EEricHwang/EEricHwang.github.io/_pages/about.md

      <li> Distributed optimization and control </li>
  </ul>

-For a more comprehensive overview of my work, please refer to my [CV](https://drive.google.com/file/d/11QUgC7uMvu0lk0fjNXlfH3MGzSu-iNpQ/view?usp=sharing) (updated Aug.
-2025).
+For a more comprehensive overview of my work, please refer to my [CV](https://drive.google.com/file/d/11QUgC7uMvu0lk0fjNXlfH3MGzSu-iNpQ/view?usp=sharing) (updated Jan 2026).

 Thank you for visiting!